learn-co-curriculum/javascript-turning-api-responses-into-views/README.md

 }
 ```

 Now it's getting a little uglier.
-And that's with the benefit of doing
+And that's with the benefit of
 interpolation.
 If we were concatenating all of these strings, even
 worse!